-Walter Benjamin on Information vs. Wisdom and Storytelling as the Antidote to Death by News
+Walter Benjamin on Finding Wisdom in the Age of Information and Storytelling as the Antidote to Death by News

 “The value of information does not survive the moment in which it was new.
 It lives only at that moment; it has to surrender to it completely and explain itself to it without losing any time.
 A story is different.
 It does not expend itself.
 It preserves and concentrates its strength and is capable of releasing it even after a long time.”